OPPORTUNITIES FOR GAEC STUDENTS

 Smart Start Certificate – This certificate will be awarded by the State of Mississippi and signed by representatives from the Mississippi Community College Board and the State Workforce Investment Board.
 GAEC students will be required to take the Smart Start class and complete the coursework.
 There will be an exit exam before the certificate is awarded.
 The Smart Start Pathway Course is a 60-hour, multi-module course that provides essential skills training and knowledge that will enable the participant to interact effectively with others and enhance his/her career prospects.
 The knowledge gained will help the participant obtain a job and also to hold a job.
 The Smart Start content is broadly applicable across careers and job titles.
 The course covers topics relevant in today’s workplace; for example, how to communicate effectively, how to dress for success, how to manage time, comply with attendance policies, and the role of an employee.
 The course consists of lectures and hands-on exercises to reinforce the concepts and skills.
 Students will participate in group activities and guided reviews.
 Smart Start is designed for participant discovery and self-review.
 However, the facilitator may evaluate the student’s participation and group interaction to make recommendations to the participant’s case manager regarding engagement, knowledge, and retention of concepts.
 This course is provided at no cost to GAEC adult education students.

-Basic Computer Skills - Learn basic computer skills as part of your adult education learning.
+Basic Computer Skills - Learn basic computer skills as a part of your adult education learning.

 Mississippi High School Equivalency Diploma – To receive a Mississippi High School Equivalency Diploma an individual must pass all parts of an approved High School Equivalency (HSE) test.
-The State of Mississippi now has three approved HSE tests.
-Please see the following page for the multiple pathways to the Mississippi High School Equivalency Diploma.
+The State of Mississippi now has two approved HSE tests (the GED® and HiSET®).
+There are multiple pathways to the Mississippi High School Equivalency Diploma.
 Each test has its own pricing, pass scores, and subject areas.
 Each test has its own website for student accounts.
-A person must pass all parts of one of the HSE tests to be awarded a Mississippi High School Equivalency Diploma.
+A person must pass all parts of one of the HSE tests to be awarded a Mississippi High School Equivalency Diploma using that pathway.
 Students usually must pay for testing fees.

-The Grenada Adult Education Center has a HSE testing fee scholarship program.
-The Youth Program and the MiBest Program provide testing fees for their participants once they qualify.
+The Grenada Adult Education Center has a HSE testing fee scholarship program when funds are available.
 GAEC students who are interested in applying for a scholarship to pay for testing fees need to complete an application.
 GAEC instructors will let their students know when their TABE or official practice test scores indicate their readiness to take a module of an HSE test.

-All legitimate HSE tests are taken in person at an approved testing site although testing is scheduled through online accounts.
 All instructions for taking the GED® test at our location are still current (http://grenadaliteracy.blogspot.com/p/grenada-official-testing-center-tm.html and https://ged.com).
 To test at our site, choose “Grenada Adult Education Center” from the list.
 All open testing dates that still have open seats currently available will show up online from within the account.
 Testing dates are tentative if they are more than 4-6 weeks out.
 Once you have a test-taker account, log into it each time to schedule testing, view your score history, print an unofficial transcript, update your contact information and so on.
-To schedule a HiSET® testing session for the first time, test takers set up an account online at http://hiset.ets.org/test_takers and carefully follow all on-screen instructions.
-Schedule and pay for testing online.
-If you have questions, call ETS Customer Service at 1-855-MyHiSET (1-855-694-4738).